NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 **4) Submitting a hybrid MPI/OpenMP job**

-For a job that combines MPI and multithreading the most important part is to allocate the correct number of cores, to be passed as the ``OMP_NUM_THREAD`` variable.
+For a job that combines MPI and multithreading an important part is to allocate the correct number of cores, to be passed as the ``OMP_NUM_THREAD`` variable.
+Requesting more cores per task than are available on the task's node will result in an error.

 The following script requests four nodes (total number of cpus=4*48= 192).
-Two MPI processes are requested per node, as each node has two sockets this should allocate one process per socket.
-The script requests all physical cores on the node, with a 1:1 ratio of threads to physical cores, however to prevent  making use of hyperthreading, the option ``--hint=nomultihreading`` needs to be passed to the scheduler.
+Two MPI processes are requested per node: as each node has two sockets this should allocate one process per socket.
+The script requests all physical cores on the node, with a 1:1 ratio of threads to physical cores.
+To prevent  making use of hyperthreading, the option ``--hint=nomultihreading`` needs to be passed to the scheduler.